 REITs have more flexibility than equity crowdfunding or real estate syndication.
 You don't have to raise capital for each individual deal and possibly miss out on deals because you can't act quickly enough.

-One of the most popular reasons to start a REIT is the tax benefits.
-A REIT isn't usually taxed on the trust level.
-Instead, the investors are taxed on their dividends.
+A popular reason to start a REIT is the tax benefits.
+REITs usually aren't taxed on the trust level.
+Instead, investors are taxed on their dividends.

-One of the main requirements of a REIT is that they have to pay out at least 90% of their taxable income as dividends.
-Notice I said "taxable."
-Since depreciation is a major noncash expense used as a deduction for taxes, a REIT almost always pays out at least 100% of their taxable income.
-This leaves money in the REIT that isn't taxed and can be used for other investments.
+One of the main requirements of a REIT is that it must pay out at least 90% of its taxable income as dividends.
+And since depreciation is a major noncash expense used as a deduction for taxes, a REIT almost always pays out at least 100% of its taxable income.
+This leaves untaxed money in the REIT that can be used for other investments.

 How to start a REIT